IntelSoftware/SYCL_101/03_Modern/3_smart_pointers.rst

 =====

 Generally, :code:`std::unique_ptr` is used when you want your object to last only as long as a single owning reference to it does.
-Let's look at some practical example demonstrate[[[is there more than one example or just one? is it "some practical examples to demonstrate..." or "a practical example to demonstrate..."?]]]
-:code:`std::unique_ptr` usage and some of its functions.
+Let's look at a practical example demonstrate :code:`std::unique_ptr` usage and some of its functions.

 .. code-block:: cpp